About Us

 Simpkins Waterslide Replacement

 Simpkins Family Swim Center has completed the 50 Meter Pool renovation, upgraded the pool lights and tile throughout the lap pool.
 In addition, the pool boilers were replaced, and maintenance staff resurfaced the pool deck.
 The renovations were funded in part by State Prop.
-86 Per Capita Grant and Measure 6 funding sources.
+68 Per Capita Grant and Measure G funding sources.
 The pool reopened on June 13, 2022.
 The final phase of this plan is to replace the waterslide, and we are currently working on getting final plans and cost estimates together for that project.
 Anticipated completion of the installation of a new waterslide should be in early 2026.

 Completed Projects